 Our film archive "Goethe Collection" is managed by the National Film and Video Lending Service (NFVLS) in Canberra.
 NFVLS is Australia's largest film library and lends its resources to educational institutions, government departments, industry and professional bodies, and community groups such as film societies around Australia.

-Through the use of films German lessons can get more vivid.
-Films can give impulses for authentic regional and cultural studies and motivation to study German.
-You can borrow films for the use in German lessons from our film archive anytime.
+The use of film can make lessons more exciting and engaging for students.
+Films can provide the impetus for authentic regional and cultural studies as well as extra motivation to study German.
+You can borrow films for use in your German lessons from our film archive any time.
 The films are in German with German or English subtitles.